PerlFFI/FFI-Platypus/README.md

-Firstly, sometimes there may be multiple versions of a library in the wild and you may need to verify that the library on a system meets your needs.
+Firstly, sometimes there may be multiple versions of a library in the wild and you may need to verify that the library on a system meets your needs (alternatively you could support multiple versions and configure your bindings dynamically).
 Here we use `zmq_version` to ask libzmq which version it is.

 `zmq_version` returns the version number via three integer pointer arguments, so we use the pointer to integer type: `int *`.
 In order to